Water Filter Cost Analysis: True Cost of Ownership

 - Replacement filters: The ongoing cartridge cost.
 This is almost always the largest expense over time.

 - Water waste: RO systems produce wastewater.
-At average US water rates (~$0.004 per gallon), this adds $10-$30 per year.
+At typical municipal water rates, this adds a modest but non-trivial amount per year.

 Our analysis assumes a family of 4 consuming approximately 3 gallons of filtered water per day (1,095 gallons per year).
 Adjust proportionally for your household.